Main Content

 You can use the example templates as example structures for a new project.

 You can explore the templates using the Simulink start page.
 To search for templates, use the start page search box.
-See Create a New Project Using Templates and Create a New Project from a Folder.
+See Create New Project Using Templates and Create Project from Existing Folder.